Pawel-Kowalik/gpwData/README.md

 # GPW Data
-Spring-Boot application contains RESTful API with polish stock exchange data.
+Spring-Boot application contains RESTful API with polish stock exchange data. <br/>
+In tests project use H2 database and example data.

 ## Techlogies and frameworks use in project:
 <ul>